omniV1/AQC/Docs/InitialProposal.md

 ## Software Description

-"A Quiet Chapter" will be a digital sanctuary for new parents in their fourth trimester, weaving together practical support tools with an enchanting storybook aesthetic.
+"LUNARA" will be a digital sanctuary for new parents in their fourth trimester, weaving together practical support tools with an enchanting storybook aesthetic.
 The platform will extend your nurturing presence into families' daily lives through thoughtfully designed features that prioritize emotional wellbeing, practical guidance, and holistic care.

 ### The Client Experience